-DataKernel mission is to create ultimately fast, scalable, yet simple to use, high-abstraction level I/O async
+DataKernel’s primary mission is to create ultimately fast, scalable, simple to use, high-abstraction level I/O async

-To achieve this, DataKernel design principles overcome all performance overhead and complexities of traditional
+To achieve this, DataKernel’s design principles overcome all performance overhead and complexities of the traditional

-DataKernel offers means of splitting the application into Primary Eventloop threads and Worker
+DataKernel offers means of splitting the application into a Primary Eventloop thread and Worker

 Eventloop threads.
 These threads communicate with each other via message passing and thread-safe application-specific

 Each Eventloop thread is essentially a single-threaded mini-application (similar to Node.js), which handles its part